How to check if a car is stolen

 Verify a used car's legitimacy by using the DVLA's online vehicle information checker, checking the VIN against databases like HPI Check, and inspecting the car for physical signs of tampering

-If a car is stolen, consequences include police confiscation of the vehicle, potential legal challenges, and the importance of having a receipt and seller details to prove innocence
+If a car is stolen, consequences include police confiscation of the vehicle and further potential legal challenges

 To avoid purchasing a stolen car, view the car at the seller's registered address, verify the seller's ID matches the car's documents, and be cautious of deals that seem too good to be true

-For a more thorough background check, consider using paid services.
+For a more thorough background check, consider using verified vehicle background checker websites.
 These services provide detailed reports including past ownership and accident history.
 They also highlight any discrepancies in the vehicle's records.

-You can also contact your local police station with the car's Vehicle Identification Number (VIN) can be beneficial.
+You can also contact your local police station with the car's VIN if you're unsure if it's been stolen or not.
 The police can check the VIN against national and local databases of stolen vehicles.
-This provides you with immediate and reliable data on the car's legal status.

 What happens if I buy a stolen car?